John O'Donoghue (politician): 2011 general election and aftermath

 O'Donoghue lost his seat in the 2011 general election, to former Fianna Fáil councillor Tom Fleming who ran as an Independent.
-In his concession speech O'Donoghue remarked "I hope that the irony will not be lost upon you that I stand here, on my evening of defeat, in a hall – this magnificent sports complex – which I helped to build".
+In his concession speech, O'Donoghue remarked "I hope that the irony will not be lost upon you that I stand here, on my evening of defeat, in a hall – this magnificent sports complex – which I helped to build".
 He received a lump sum of €237,000 and an annual pension of €128,000.

-Since losing office, he repeatedly signalled his intention to contest the next Irish general election.
+After losing office, he repeatedly signalled his intention to contest the subsequent Irish general election.
 However, internal party figures dismissed this, with one describing him as "political toast as far as the party is concerned".

 In July 2014, he qualified for the bar, and now practices as a barrister.